sedos-project/organization/docs/index.md

 2. [Instructions on how to contribute data](./how_to_contribute_data.md)

-!!!
-Note "Latest version"
+!!! question "Latest version"

-    * The documentation will be steadily improved.
+    :sparkles: The documentation will be steadily improved.
     Press `CTRL + F5` to refresh your browser's cache and load the latest version of the documentation